startersclan/docker-sourceservers/README.md

 ## Usage

 **Disclaimer**: The project assumes knowledge concerning the [`docker`](https://docs.docker.com/) runtime.
-Instructions on customization and orchestration of containerized game server instances are outside the scope the project.
+Instructions on customization and orchestration of containerized game instances are beyond the scope the project.

 ### Docker

-The following are some guidelines on how to and best use the provided images that should be transferrable should operators wish to utilize container orchestration tools for hosting their workloads.
+The following are some guidelines on how to best use the provided images that is hopefully transferrable for use with container orchestration tools should operators wish to utilize them for hosting workloads.

 #### Entrypoint and CMD

 Currently, the default **ENTRYPOINT** for all game images is [`"bash", "-c"`](build/Dockerfile#L72), and the **CMD** is [`""`](build/Dockerfile#L73).
-This makes it convenient especially in development environments in that the game's command line can simply be appended as the final argument of the `docker run` command.
+The values make it convenient especially in development environments where the game's command line can simply be appended as the final argument to the `docker run` command for starting the server.

-Each of the values can be overridden at runtime which is well supported by container orchestration tools such as [Kubernetes](https://kubernetes.io/) and  [Docker Swarm Mode](https://docs.docker.com/engine/swarm/), and the standalone tool, [Docker Compose](https://docs.docker.com/compose/).
+Each of the default values can also be overridden at runtime, a feature well supported by container orchestration tools such as [Kubernetes](https://kubernetes.io/) and [Docker Swarm Mode](https://docs.docker.com/engine/swarm/), and the standalone tool, [Docker Compose](https://docs.docker.com/compose/).
 Alternatively, they can be modified as part of the build steps in custom images.

-#### Workdir
+#### WORKDIR

 The default working directory for all the images is [`/server`](build/Dockerfile#L70) within which all of a game's files reside.